 It isn’t actually pointy on top – I must not have had it on her head fully when I took the picture.
 It took me a couple of tries to figure out how to do the increases on the top part and when to stop.
 She enjoyed the trial-and-error as Mom would plop her down on the couch and we’d both play with yarn.
 Lesson learned: it’s much harder to crochet with saliva-wet cotton yarn!
 That’s ok though, because we both had fun touching the yarn.

-I didn’t plan to make the brim curled, but I was running out of yarn and I only had the one ball of worsted cotton in that color.
+I didn’t plan to make the brim curled, but I was running out of yarn and I only had one ball of worsted cotton in that color.
 I did happen to have the green along for another project so I whipped out the flower in just a few minutes for a nice addition.
 I finished it on Friday while we were camping so she was able to wear it right away.

 Everyone loved it!
 I even got a request from one of our fellow campers for one like it.
-(Actually she said if it had been in a larger size, Little Chick would have lost her hat!)
+(Actually, she said if it had been in a larger size, Little Chick would have lost her hat!)

 In late May I finished this bunny.
 Yes, it’s a bunny.
 For some reason, my ears didn’t turn out big enough to make it obvious – and I even added a row around.
 I got a chance to use some wonderful chenille yarn I won in a contest back in January.
 It’s unfortunate that the company has since been bought out, so I’m not sure if you can even get that yarn anymore.
-As soft and fluffy as this bunny is, it will not something for Little Chick to play with.
+As soft and fluffy as this bunny is, it will not be something for Little Chick to play with.
 Like most chenille I’ve dealt with, it SHEDS something terrible.
 A few hours of play and there’d probably be no fluff left!

 I didn’t win the threadanimals challenge (the competition in that group is too stiff!), but I was happy that this bunny turned out as good as she did.
 And that I was able to finish her.
 Just a few days from the deadline of the contest, it looked as though I was going to run out of yarn, so I took a picture and figured I’d post my pieces to prove that I requested the pattern with good intentions.
 Turns out I had just enough yarn – There probably wasn’t 2 feet left!